 - 1. Provide worship opportunities for the body. - 2.
 Educate and equip the body to grow in their knowledge of God and for works of service.
 (Ephesians 4:11-13) - 3.
-Nurture and support one another in the body. - 4.
+Fellowship and support for one another in the body. - 4.
 Mobilize the body in works of service and Christian mission.